pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ### <a id='status-fields'></a>APIDescriptor status fields>

-WWhen processing an APIDescriptor, several fields describing the progress are added to the `status`.
+When processing an APIDescriptor, several fields describing the progress are added to the `status`.
 One of these is `conditons`, which provide information useful for troubleshooting.
 The conditions are explained in the [Troubleshooting Guide](../api-auto-registration/troubleshooting.hbs.md).